 Various boxes are arranged as illustrated.
 The 4 kg block lies on a table with a horizontal surface.
+(131Sp2023)

 - a) Suppose that all the blocks are at rest.
-Is there a friction force between the 4 kg block and the table?
+Is there a friction force between the 4 kg block and the table?If so, in which direction?
+Explain your answer. - b) Suppose that all the blocks are at rest.
+Is there a friction force between the 2 kg block and the 4 kg block?
 If so, in which direction?
-Explain your answer. - b) Suppose that all the blocks are at rest.
+Explain your answer. - c) Suppose that the block on the table accelerates to the right and the 2 kg block does not slip relative to the 4 kg block.
 Is there a friction force between the 2 kg block and the 4 kg block?
 If so, in which direction?
 Explain your answer.

-157 Connected objects: block dragged along a surface
+172 Connected objects: block dragged along a surface

 A block on a surface can be dragged along a frictionless surface by a connecting rope in two ways.
 Either a person exerts a force on the rope or else a suspended block exerts a force on the rope.
 Suppose that the person exerts a 50 N tension force on the rope and that the weight (gravitational force on) of the suspended block is exactly 50 N. In which case is the acceleration of the block on the horizontal surface largest?
 Explain your answer.
+(131Sp2023)

-158 Dynamics of connected objects; level/suspended blocks without friction
+173 Level/suspended blocks without friction

 Two blocks are connected by a string, which runs over a massless pulley.
 A 10 kg block is suspended and a 5.0 kg block can slide along a frictionless horizontal surface.
 The string connected to the block on the surface runs horizontally.
 The blocks held at rest and then released.
 They move, constantly speeding up.
 Which of the following is true regarding the tension in the connecting string, T, while they move?
 Explain your choice.
+(131Sp2023)

 - i) T = 0.

 - ii) 98 N > T > 0.

-- iii) $T = 98 \, \text{N}.$
+- iii) $T = 98 \,\mathrm{N}.$

 - iv) $T > 98 \,\mathrm{N}$

-159 Dynamics of connected objects; box dragged along a rough surface
+174 Box dragged along a rough surface

 A small box, with mass m, is connected to a suspended mass, with mass 3m, by a string, which runs over a massless pulley.
 The box can slide along a rough horizontal surface.
-The coefficient of static friction is μ_s and the coefficient of kinetic friction is μ_k , where $\mu_k < \mu_s$.
+The coefficient of static friction is $\mu_s$ and the coefficient of kinetic friction is $\mu_k$ , where $\mu_k < \mu_s$ .
+(131Sp2023)